PC Engine Fan: History

 The first issue of PC Engine Fan was published in late 1988.
 The magazine originated as a section in Family Computer Magazine, but was eventually spun out into its own publication.
-The magazine had two sister titles, MSX Fan and Mega Drive Fan.
+The magazine had two sister titles – MSX Fan and Mega Drive Fan.

 Artwork and covers for the magazine were often drawn by artist Akemi Takada.
 From 1993 onwards, the covers usually featured the magazine's mascot, Mana.

 PC Engine Fan was the last magazine to focus exclusively on NEC consoles.
-It shut in 1996, but two specials named Super PC Engine Fan Deluxe were published in 1997.
+It shut down in 1996, but two specials named Super PC Engine Fan Deluxe were published in 1997.

 CD-ROMs

 Throughout its history, PC Engine Fan produced a number of discs, which could be played on a PC Engine with the CD-ROM² addon.
 The first disc is notable for including two homebrew games, which were not sold at retail.
-These games, developed with the Develo kit, are Frisbee Ken John, a one-button game about a dog catching a Frisbee, and Maru-Maru, a simple Breakout clone.
+These games, developed with the Develo kit, are Frisbee Ken John – a one-button game about a dog catching a Frisbee, and Maru-Maru which was a simple Breakout clone.